 Children are notoriously picky eaters, which can make finding nutritious and simple recipes for them a challenge.
 Add a dietary restriction to this already arduous task, and you may find yourself stuck when it comes to planning daily meals for your little ones.
 However, the best cure for any cooking rut is trying a few new recipes in the kitchen.
 Looking for some vegetarian recipes for kids to cure your cooking fatigue?
-There are plenty of options for breakfast, lunch, dinner, and snack time your kids will love.
+There are plenty of options for breakfast, lunch, dinner, and snack time that your kids will love.

 Chocolate Chip Pancakes